Nels S. D. Peterson: Georgia Supreme Court

 Governor Nathan Deal appointed Peterson to the Supreme Court of Georgia effective January 1, 2017.
 He was unanimously selected as presiding justice and sworn in on July 18, 2022.
+In February 2025, he was elected to serve as chief justice of the court, for a term beginning April 1.

 Personal life

 Peterson is married to his wife Jennifer and they have two children.
 They reside in Marietta, Georgia.